astronomer/docs/astro/cli-release-notes.md

 ### Additional Improvements

 - The astrocloud dev start command should now be slightly faster
 - Astrocloud deploy output not links to the Deployment’s page in the Astronomer UI and its Webserver URL.
-For easy access to these URLs
+This gives users easy access to these URLs after a deploy

 ## v1.3.3